axtl/satoyama/API.md

 # API Commands #

-*   Return a list of the available papers:
+*   Return a list of the available posts:

-        GET /papers/
+        GET /posts/

-*   Replace the entire paper collection:
+*   Replace the entire post collection:

-        PUT /papers/
+        PUT /posts/

-*   Create a new paper and return it's URL:
+*   Create a new post and return it's URL:

-        POST /papers/
+        POST /posts/

-*   Delete the entire collection of papers:
+*   Delete the entire collection of posts:

-        DELETE /papers/
+        DELETE /posts/

-*   Return the requested paper:
+*   Return the requested post:

-        GET /paper-<id>
+        GET /post-<id>

-*   Replace/create the specified paper:
+*   Replace/create the specified post:

-        PUT /paper-<id>
+        PUT /post-<id>

-*   Create a review in the given paper:
+*   Update the given post:

-        POST /paper-<id>
+        POST /post-<id>

-*   Delete the paper (and all children resources, i.e. reviews):
+*   Delete the post (and all children resources, i.e. comments):

-        DELETE /paper-<id>
+        DELETE /post-<id>

-*   Return a list of all reviews for the paper:
+*   Return a list of all comments for the post:

-        GET /paper-<id>/reviews/
+        GET /post-<id>/comments/

-*   Replace the collection of reviews:
+*   Replace the collection of comments:

-        PUT /paper-<id>/reviews/
+        PUT /post-<id>/comments/

-*  Create a new review in the given paper:
+*  Create a new comment in the given post:

-        POST /paper-<id>/reviews/
+        POST /post-<id>/comments/

-*   Delete all reviews for the paper:
+*   Delete all comments for the post:

-        DELETE /paper-<id>/reviews/
+        DELETE /post-<id>/comments/

-*   Returns the requested review:
+*   Returns the requested comment:

-        GET /paper-<id>/review-<id>
+        GET /post-<id>/comment-<id>

-*   Replace / create the specified review:
+*   Replace/create the specified comment:

-        PUT /paper-<id>/review-<id>
+        PUT /post-<id>/comment-<id>

-*   Update the given review with new content:
+*   Update the given comment with new content:

-        POST /paper-<id>/review-<id>
+        POST /post-<id>/comment-<id>

-*   Deletes the specified review:
+*   Deletes the specified comment:

-        DELETE /paper-<id>/review-<id>
+        DELETE /post-<id>/comment-<id>